-Honorable – meaning, Definition, Synonyms and Antonyms
+Honorable – Meaning, Definition, Synonyms and Antonyms

 Honorable means showing strong moral character and acting with honesty, fairness, and respect toward others.
 At first, people may recognize an honorable person by the way they keep their promises and treat everyone with dignity.
 In addition, being honorable involves making difficult decisions that are guided by ethical values rather than selfish interests.
 Moreover, honorable individuals earn the trust and admiration of their communities because they consistently demonstrate integrity.